 - photos: Righteous Vendetta live at The Masquerade in Atlanta 7/10

 - photos: 3 Years Hollow live at Masquerade in GA 4/30/14

 - Righteous Vendetta announces summer tour-dates with 10 Years

 - Righteous Vendetta announces fall tours with Taproot, Trapt

 - Righteous Vendetta to support Hed PE on "Local Heroes Tour" this fall

-- photos: City Of The Weak photo credit Gary Flinn
+- photos: Shaman's Harvest at the Masquerade on 12-13-14 photo credit Gary Flinn